If you are a supporter of the Comprehensive Economic and Trade Agreement, the latest development will no doubt be infuriating.

 This is part 9 of the re-publication of my meta-analysis on what filesharing studies really say.

-The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
+By Drew Wilson The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
 The freshly leaked details re-confirms some of human rights and activists worst fears about the Intellectual Property chapter.
 We go in-depth into this secretive agreement to show what (if any) has changed and what remains on this secret agreement between countries around […]

 By Drew Wilson The three strikes law concept has been falling on hard times in these last few months.
 The only country we haven’t heard about much that has implemented a three strikes law is South Korea.
 Now we have.
 Apparently, the laws have resulted in numerous takedown requests, multiple suspensions and little in the […]

 By Drew Wilson Another person in New Zealand was fined under the New Zealand Three Strikes Law (or Skynet).
 This time, it was a member of the armed forces accused of downloading unauthorized works.
 He was fined $255.97 after receiving his third strike notice.
 The problem?
 He was serving his country in Afghanistan when the […]

 By Drew Wilson Some media outlets are picking a fight with the Australian government thanks to proposed laws that would increase oversight in the media.
 The government’s move was triggered by the phone hacking scandal in Britain.
 While a lot of attention was focused on regulations, the debate has taken a bizarre twist in which […]

 By Drew Wilson One of the main theories behind the three strikes law is that it would reduce piracy and stop the decline of music sales in the marketplace.
 France is one of the countries that first put a three strikes law in place for copyright infringement though HADOPI back in 2009.
 Fast forward to […]